FREE WHOLE FOODS

-If you're looking for an easy recipe to use with the price of apples so low, check out this cast iron skillet apple pie.
+If you're looking for an easy recipe to use with apples, check out this cast iron skillet apple pie.
 It's delicious!

 Cast Iron Skillet Apple Pie

-I posted this Skillet Apple Pie recipe last Fall, and figured since apples are at one of the best prices of the year you might enjoy it again!
+I posted this Skillet Apple Pie recipe last Fall, and figured since apples *should* soon be coming up on the best prices of the year you might enjoy it again!
 It really is the best apple pie recipe I've ever tried, and the perfect way to put your cast iron skillet to good use if you have one.

 I've tried quite a few apple pie recipes over the last few years (once my hubby and I got married and I decided making apple pies was an absolute Fall requirement. . . ), however this one just won the best apple pie ever vote in our house.